Rachel Ruto

 Rachel Chebet Ruto (born 20 November 1969) is a Kenyan educator currently serving as the First Lady of Kenya.
 She is the wife of William Ruto, the fifth and current President of Kenya.

-Early life

-Rachel Chebet was born in Likuyani, Kakamega County, Western Region on 20 November 1968.

 Education and career

 She went to Likuyani Primary School, Kakamega County and thereafter proceeded to Butere Girls High School for her O and A levels.
 She passed her advanced level education and subsequently was called to join the Kenyatta University where she pursued a Bachelor of Education (Arts) degree.
 She went on to earn her Master of Arts in 2011 at the Catholic University of Eastern Africa.

 Although she studied Education, she did not get a chance to practice teaching for long as she voluntarily retired and ventured into entrepreneurship in the tour and travel business focused on tourist trap cities in the country.

-Philanthropy and Activism
+Philanthropy and activism

-She became an advocate for women's right and empowerment.
+Rachel is an advocate for women's right and empowerment through the Joyful Women organisation founded in 2009.

 On 17 January 2014, Rachel Ruto was awarded the International Honorary Fellowship Award On Women Empowerment at the Binary University in Malaysia.

 She has been championing for healthy living through physical exercise such as cycling and launched the Mama Cycling Initiative in September to promote the practice.

 In March 2023, she expressed opposition to same sex relationships, following a Kenyan Supreme Court ruling allowing LGBTQ groups to organise.